FAQs

 This year you can also book onsite accommodation as well as off site

 Tents- We do have restrictions in place in respect of tents size, this is to ensure the safety and comfort of all camping festival goers.
-To that end we ask that no tent is bigger than the average 6 person tent.
-In addition to this we request that no additional awning is placed to extend the size of your tent so as not to intrude on other festival goers space.
+To that end we ask that no tent is bigger than the average 4 person tent.
+If you are bringing a larger tent you will need to buy 2 spaces.

 Campervans- Due to limitations on space available, can we please ask that your campervan does not exceed 7 metres in length.